Samyak-ja-in/Samyak-ja-in/README.md

 - 👋 Hi, I’m @Samyak-ja-in
 - 👀 I’m interested in Technology,Astronomy
-- 🌱 I’m currently learning Operating Systems
+- 🌱 I’m currently working as a fastpath developer using technologies like DPDK,VPP
 - 💞️ I’m looking to collaborate on C++ Projects
 - 📫 Reach out to me at samyakjain7580@gmail.com